milos1909/yugioh-deckbuilder-frontend/README.md

 Frontend application for a **Yu-Gi-Oh!
 Deck Builder** that allows users to search cards, view card information, create decks, and manage their personal card collection.

-This repository contains the client-side application built with React.
+This repository contains the client-side application built with Next.js and React.

 ## Features